PabloBona/Portal-Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 "The design concept was created by Cindy Shin and can be found on Behance.
-We appreciate her talent and creativity in providing the foundation for our project's visual aesthetics."
+We appreciate her talent and creativity in providing the foundation for our project's visual aesthetics." <br>
+<a href="https://www.behance.net/adagio07">Cindy Shin on Behance</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>